mamal72/lyricsify-mac/README.md

 ## Installation

-You can grap the DMG file of the application from the [releases](https://github.com/mamal72/lyricsify-mac/releases).
+You can grab the DMG file of the application from the [releases](https://github.com/mamal72/lyricsify-mac/releases).
 The installation is as easy as opening DMG file and dragging the application file to your Applications folder.

 ## Screenshots